Aakash Repeater Courses

 False

-Q 6.
+Question 6.
 Explain why fossil fuels are exhaustible natural resources.

 Answer:

-To regenerate, fossils fuels required millions of year.
+To regenerate, fossil fuels required millions of year.
 Deep inside the earth, they need high pressure and high temperature and it cannot be obtained in the laboratory.
 Their rate of conversion from dead vegetation to coal is very slow as compared to their rate of consumption.
 Therefore, they will exhaust in the near future.

-Q 7.
+Question 7.
 Describe characteristics and uses of coke.

 Answer: